How much does an international move cost?

 Cheapest Way to Move Items Overseas

 If your only consideration is saving and budget, sea shipping will generally be the cheapest option.
 In sea freight, groupage shipping (also known as shared container shipping) lets you share the cost of a container with other customers and cut costs considerably.
-This is a great method for small shipments, or smaller households that don’t need an entire container.
-Groupage shipping also provides tracking and coordinated delivery, giving you peace of mind.

 How to Save on Moving International Costs